TheBitBet/Test-wallet-btc/README.md

 # ⚠️⚠️⚠️ Security Warning ⚠️⚠️⚠️ #

 MemVault is for Bitcoin Testnet use only.
-This wallet is in a beta state, no guarantees whatsoever of any kind.
+This wallet is in a pre-beta state, no guarantees whatsoever of any kind.
 Use at your own risk.
 This software has not been audited for fund storage.
 Whatever the wallet, always keep a backup of your password: if you lose it, the data are mathematically unrecoverable.